<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p class="wp-block-paragraph"></p>

 <p class="wp-block-paragraph">Connect with Jeff at The Marketing Sage Consultancy.
-Interested in setting up a call with me?
+Interested in setting up a call?
 Use my&nbsp;<a href="https://calendly.com/jeffslater">calendly</a>&nbsp;to schedule a time to talk.
-The call is free, and we can discuss your brand and marketing needs.</p>
+The call is free, and we can discuss your brand, marketing needs, and challenges.</p>

 <figure class="wp-block-image"><a href="https://www.themarketingsage.com/wp-content/uploads/2025/08/image.png"><img decoding="async" width="300" height="183" src="https://www.themarketingsage.com/wp-content/uploads/2025/08/image.png" alt="" class="wp-image-26910"/></a></figure>